terraform-ibm-modules/terraform-ibm-toolkit-hpcs-initialization/README.md

 This is a collection of modules that make it easier to initialise HPCS Instance IBM Cloud Platform:

-* [ Download From Cos ](./download-from-cos) - It Downloads input json file from cos bucket.Json File contains Crypto Unit secrets.
-* [ Initialisation Automation ](./main.tf) - It takes json file as input to initialise HPCS Instance
+* [ Initialisation Automation ](./main.tf) - It takes variables file as input to initialise HPCS Instance
 * [ Upload TKE Files to COS ](./upload-to-cos) - It Uploads TKE Files to COS Bucket.
 * [Remove TKE Files](./remove-tkefiles) - It removes TKE Files and input from local.